 Even though this stove doesn't support large pots and pans as well as the liquid fuel stoves in our test (bigger groups may want a second stove or something that performs better with larger cookware), this stove was still our favorite for making fancy meals.

 Ease Of Use

-Within the sub-categories of this review (integrated canister, liquid fuel, small canister) the differences in weight are rarely more than a few ounces.
+Within the sub-categories of this review (integrated canister, liquid fuel, small canister), the differences in weight are rarely more than a few ounces.
 Similarly, the differences in boil times are generally hard to detect without a stopwatch.
-One thing our testers are interested in is how easy it is to use the stove, whether we're dumping boiling water into a bag or flipping pancakes.
+Because of that, our testers are also interested in how easy it is to use each stove, whether we're dumping boiling water into a water bottle or flipping pancakes.

-What impressed our testers was how the Deluxe performed in the wind.
-In our 8 - 10 mph fan test this stove brought one liter of water to boil in 7 minutes and 18 seconds.
-This year is the first that we've had small canister stoves capable of this feat.
-Aside from the Windmaster, the best the other models of this type could do was stay lit or maybe make a few small bubbles at the bottom of the pot.
-We think the secret sauce behind this performance is the tapered and slightly protected shape of the burner head on both of these stoves.
+What impressed our testers most was how well the Deluxe performed in the wind.
+When we tested the stove in front of a 2-4 mph wind generated by a box fan, this stove boiled one liter of water in 5 minutes and 27 seconds.
+We think the secret sauce behind this performance is the tapered and slightly protected shape of the burner head and a high-powered burner.
 The only stoves that are faster at boiling in the breeze are integrated canister stoves.

 Should You Buy the MSR PocketRocket Deluxe?